Understanding the Difference: Responding vs. Reacting

 It's important for parents to stay informed about new findings and treatments related to ASD, critically assessing the benefits and risks of any medication or therapy.
 Experts recommend a balanced approach to research, ensuring that interventions are not only safe but also effective for each child.

 Statistics reflect the significance of fair and supportive participation in daily life as a fundamental aspect of mental health for children, especially those with disabilities.
-For autistic children, who frequently face co-occurring emotional and behavioral problems, inclusion in social participation is essential.
-With an estimated 1 in 36 individuals affected by ASD, early diagnosis and intervention are key to providing the necessary resources for living fully and fairly.
+For autistic children, who frequently face co-occurring emotional and behavioral problems, inclusion in is essential.
+With an estimated 1 in 36 individuals affected by ASD, are key to providing the necessary resources for living fully and fairly.

 In conclusion, discerning the difference between reacting and responding can empower parents to better support their children with ASD, ensuring they develop the skills needed for effective emotional regulation and positive social interactions.